 I faced the first holidays, first birthday, first mother’s day, first death anniversary.

-I met with other moms who’d lost a child.
-I sat amazed at how normal these moms looked.
-I went to support groups, talked about Charles, cried on the shoulders of my friends, listened to others tell their stories of addiction or mental illness, accepted invitations to do things and went to a lot of them allowing myself an out if I was emotionally spent.
+When meeting other moms who’d lost a child, I was amazed at how normal they looked.
+More support groups, more writing, talking, crying on the shoulders of my friends and listening to others tell their stories of addiction or mental illness, helped me heal.

-Then one morning I realized I’d made it several hours without crying.
+Then one morning I made it several hours without crying.
 That gave me hope.
 And little by little I came back to life.
 Part time at first.

-I got to the point where grief was no longer my enemy but my friend, my connection to the one I loved.
+There was a point where grief was no longer my enemy but my friend and my connection to the son I loved.

 And that journey continues.
 That healing continues.
 Until the day I die.
 Which can wait.
-Because I have a lot to accomplish.
+Because there is so much to be accomplished.